johnjkenny/vpn/README.md

 ```

+## Management
-VPN logs can be found `/etc/openvpn/logs` on both server and client machines
+- VPN logs can be found `/etc/openvpn/logs` on both server and client machines
-VPN server config can be found `/etc/openvpn/server`
+- VPN server config can be found `/etc/openvpn/server`
-VPN client config can be found `/etc/openvpn/client`
+- VPN client config can be found `/etc/openvpn/client`
-VPN certs can be found `/etc/openvpn/certs` on both server and client machines
+- VPN certs can be found `/etc/openvpn/certs` on both server and client machines
-A backup of resolve.conf is stored in `/etc/openvpn/bkp.resolv.conf` incase of DNS issues
+- A backup of resolve.conf is stored in `/etc/openvpn/bkp.resolv.conf` incase of DNS issues

 ## dnscrypt-proxy